Higher dimensional Jordan curves: A functional on skeleta

-In this section, we show that the topological condition STC imposed on $E_R$ (and thus on $E_\rho$) tells us that $E_\rho$ has a large intersection (large with respect to the scale of $R$) with a uniformly $d$-rectifiable set.
-The idea is to define a functional whose minimizer $F$ has large intersection with $E_\rho$.
-In turn $F$, by virtue of being a minimiser of such a functional, will turn out to be a quasiminimiser (in the sense of \cite{david-semmes00}), and thus uniformly rectifiable.
+In this section, we show that the topological condition STC imposed on $E_R$ (and thus on $E_{R,\rho}$) tells us that $E_{R,\rho}$ has a large intersection (with repsect to the scale of each cube $Q \in \Tree(R)$) with a uniformly $d$-rectifiable set.
+The idea is to define a functional whose minimizer $F$ has large intersection with $E_{R,\rho}$.
+In turn $F$, by virtue of being a minimiser of such a functional, will turn out to be a quasiminimiser (in the sense of \cite{david2000uniform}), and thus uniformly rectifiable.